How to set up a limited company in the UK

 There are two main ways in which you, as director, can take an income from your company.

 You can take a salary, or you can pay yourself dividends out of company profits.
-Most directors choose a combination of the two, as this can be most tax-efficient.
+Some directors choose a combination of the two, as this can be more tax-efficient.

 The advantage of dividends is that less tax is due on them.
 However, you can only pay them out of profits, and there are some other drawbacks too.